mrnaviz/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm
 1. Upload the file to your compiler
-2.Type the required program
+2. Type the required program
-3.Print the program
+3. Print the program
-4.End the program.
+4. End the program.

 ## Program:
 ```